aurotripathy/training-with-noise-reduces-overfitting/README.md

 # Training With Noise Reduces Overfitting

 This example illustrates the smoothing effects of training with input jitter.
+This is a migical property and evne today has a lot of relevance because we are still data starved and very prone to overfitting our models.

 ## The Dataset